uc-cdis/gen3-user-doc/docs/user-guide/data-access.md

     ProxyCommand ssh -q -AXY BPA -W %h:%p
 ```

-Once again you will receive the Hostname IP from the BloodPAC support team in step 4.
-This host will route you through the BPA head node and take you directly to your personal BloodPAC analysis VM.
+Once again you will receive the Hostname IP from the Gen3 support team in step 4.
+This host will route you through the BPA head node and take you directly to your personal Gen3 analysis VM.
 Once again save the file and exit.
 In the terminal, try and log in to the submission VM:

 ```
 ssh analysis